In this guide I’ll be taking apart an Acer Aspire 5517 laptop.

 In order to remove the cable, you’ll have to unlock the connector first.

-BE VERY CAREFUL with the keyboard connector.
+BE VERY CAREFUL with the connector.
 If you break it, the keyboard will not work.

-To unlock the keyboard, you’ll have to move the brown piece about 1-2 millimeters to the shown direction.
+To unlock the connector, you’ll have to move the brown piece about 1-2 millimeters to the shown direction.

 The brown piece MUST stay attached to the white base.
 Do not apply to much force.
 Unlock the connector very slowly with your fingernails.